rails/rails/guides/source/ruby_on_rails_guides_guidelines.md

 --------------------------------------------------------------------------------

-Textile
+Markdown
 -------

-Guides are written in [Textile](http://www.textism.com/tools/textile/).
-There is comprehensive [documentation](http://redcloth.org/hobix.com/textile/) and a [cheatsheet](http://redcloth.org/hobix.com/textile/quick.html) for markup.
+Guides are written in [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/).
+There is comprehensive [documentation for Markdown](http://daringfireball.net/projects/markdown/syntax), a [cheatsheet](http://daringfireball.net/projects/markdown/basics), and [additional documentation](http://github.github.com/github-flavored-markdown/) on the differences from traditional Markdown.

 Prologue
 --------